abeldesta/Image-Classifier/README.md

 ## Pipeline

-The problems dealt with the in the pipline were resizing becasue the images varied in pixel size and shape.
+An issue I had to fix in the pipline was resizing because the images varied in pixel size and shape.
 So the pipeline would take in a folder of an artists images and resize all the image to the desired shape, which in this case was 100 x 100 x 3.
 Then to increase number of images the cnn would train on it would take those images and create 10 augmented images per image.

 For my model, I decided to classify three artists to start.
-I picked the three artist with the most images in the dataset, Vincent Van Gogh, Edagr Degas, and Pablo Picasso.
+I picked three artists with the most images in the dataset, Vincent Van Gogh, Edagr Degas, and Pablo Picasso.

 ### Pipeline Flow